Emmotes/ic_spoilers/docs/umberto.md

 # Umberto

 Right now nothing is known about this champion except their name.
-Given that they appeared in the defs at the same time as Aeon - the suspicion is that they'll both be characters in an upcoming Idle Champions Presents stream.
+Given that they appeared in the defs at the same time as Aeon - the assumption is that they'll both be characters in an upcoming Idle Champions Presents stream.

 # Basic Information